ndrean/ex_zig_zigler_wasmex/README.md

 - you pass the target `.wasi` in `zig build` for `WASI`
 - you pass or `.freestanding` in `zig build` for `WebAssembly`.

-The main difference between the two solutions is the way you pass to and from.
+The main difference between the two solutions is the way you pass data to and from the host.

 ## Receive data **into** `Elixir`: